Seekatar/seekatar.github.io/_posts/2024-08-11-build-template-repository.md

 1. Dynamic CI/CD Pipeline (coming soon)
 1. [Azure DevOps Pipeline Tips and Tricks](/2024/08/22/azdo-tat.html)

-> 💁 I assume you have read the previous blog and are familiar with the basic application lifecycle concepts for containerized applications.
+> 💁 I assume you have read the previous post and are familiar with the basic application lifecycle concepts for containerized applications.

 The YAML, sample source code, and pipelines are all in [this](https://dev.azure.com/MrSeekatar/SeekatarBlog/_git/TypicalPipeline) AzDO Project.